darul75/personal-blog/posts/2015/2015-06-30_nodejs-require-module.md

 ### Conclusion

 - a dependency imply a module object
-- a loading processus looks for you code file
+- a loading processus looks for you code into file
+- a require call checks first in cache, otherwise load into cache.
 - a compilation phase involved an anonymous function that wraps your module code with 3 main params (exports,require,module).
-By executing this function, `exports` Module object attribue attribute is fill.
+By executing this function, `exports` Module object attribute is fill.
-- loading process returns your module `exports` attribute.
+- at the end of loading process it returns your module `exports` attribute.

 ### Result